 There are five possible roles a user can have in a discussion:

 The Owner is the creator of a discussion, with the same rights as an Admin.
-An Owner can choose another user to take over the ownership of a discussion.
-There can only be one Owner in a discussion.
+An Owner can choose another user to take over the ownership of a discussion (see Transferring Ownership of a Discussion).
+There can only be one Owner in a discussion at any time.

-Admins have all the rights of Editors, as well as various rights relating to the management of the topic.
+Admins have all the rights of Editors, as well as various rights relating to the management of the discussion.
 Admins can modify the discussion settings, change the rights of users and invite new members.
-Admins control whether a discussion is private or public, can change the discussion between single- and multi-thesis forms, write tags and change the cover image.
-They are also able to accept suggested claims, or send them back for review.
+Admins can also change the discussion between single- and multi-thesis forms, write tags and change the cover image.
+They are also able to accept suggested claims/comments, or send them back for review.

 Editors have full rights to create, edit, move and delete claims, as well as to comment or mark claims for review.

 Writers have the right to create claims and move, edit or delete their own claims.
 They can also comment on any claims in the discussion, and in the discussion chat.
-Writers are also able to link other users’ claims in other locations in the discussion.
+Writers are also able to link claims in other locations in the discussion.

 Viewers have limited rights in a discussion but are able to vote on all claims.
 This is the default setting for all logged in users, and applies to public discussions even if a user does not have an invite to the discussion.
 If a Viewer wants to add a claim, they will need to ‘suggest’ it.
 See Suggesting Claims for more information.
 A Viewer can also suggest an improvement to a claim - a comment only initially visible to the Admins of a discussion (see: Suggesting Improvements).